You're probably paying too much for car insurance.

 - Carefully consider the extras.
 Some optional coverages aren’t worth much, but companies charge a lot for them.

-- For repairs, insist on using a repair shop you trust.
-Click here to go to our ratings of area auto body shops.
+- For repairs, insist on using a top shop.
+Click here for our latest evaluations of auto body shops.